Treat You Right

 "Treat You Right" is a song by American recording artist Luther Vandross.
-It was one of two new songs along with "Here and Now", both featured on Vandross' first greatest hit's compilation The Best of Luther Vandross...
+It was one of two new songs along with "Here and Now", both featured on Vandross' first greatest hits compilation The Best of Luther Vandross...
 The Best of Love.
 "Treat You Right" was released as a single in support of the album and was an R&B hit when it peaked at No. 5 in February 1990 on Billboard's Hot R&B Singles Chart.

 Critical reception

 Bill Coleman from Billboard wrote, "Percolating new-jack-inspired percussion handily supports the soul master's reliably potent vocals on this new cut from his hits compilation.
 Proper remixes could transform this into a club smash."